 If an insurance company determines that it will likely be held responsible for a claim, it is more likely to consider the costs of litigation in making settlement offers.
 The Law Offices of Jay Knispel, LLC, has the financial security to take on the insurance companies if needed.

-A person has three (3) years from the date of the injury to file a lawsuit under New York’s statute of limitations.
+A person typically has two years and six months from the date of a malpractice incident to file a lawsuit under New York’s statute of limitations.
 For wrongful death claims, claimants have only two (2) years to file suit.
 There are exceptions and nuances that may make your deadline longer or shorter than the general statute of limitations.
 Therefore, you should always consult a lawyer for help calculating your deadline to file a claim.

 If you have suffered an injury at the hands of a careless medical professional, you may be entitled to compensation for your injuries.
 Our attorneys at the Law Offices of Jay Knispel, LLC, are ready and waiting to extend you a free consultation and get started on your case.
 Reach out to our New York City medical malpractice attorneys today.